 A close second to the mid 60s T-birds.
 Lots of glistening chrome, a sweeping, steeply angled centre console in (optional) woodgrain and beautifully integrated switchgear and stereo controls.
 And it goes one better on the T-bird in having the gear selector mounted in the console.
 Tasteful upholstery designs and colours round out one of the great interiors.

 3 - 1966/7 Dodge Charger

 The later Chargers had better looks on the outside, but this one - the first - has by far the best interior.
 Superb full length console that separates both front and rear bucket seats.
-That makers four buckets, and the rears folded flat to offer a truly enormous load area long enough to slide your Malibu in through the boot.
-The seats themselves were tastefully pleated but best of all was that chromed, electro-luminescent panel with full instrumentation.
+That makers four buckets, and the rears folded flat to offer an enormous load area long enough to slide your Malibu in through the boot.
+The seats themselves were tastefully pleated but best of all was the chrome edged, electro-luminescent dash panel with full instrumentation.

 4 - C1 Corvette (series II)

 It was a slow downhill slide for the instrument panels of Corvettes following the beautifully sculpted dashboard and instruments of the late model C1's of 1958-1962.
 Sure, the C2's were nice, but not as nice, and the C3 was slightly less so again.
 With the late C1's - take a look at the way the speedo wraps around the tacho - race inspired, super cool, and rarely if ever bettered.
 The twin cowled cockpit style dash, bullet proof switch gear, and a stick-shift poking out of a nicely integrated console all added to a great driving experience.

 Woodgrain, chrome, stick-shift in the console, gauges everywhere, acres of room, ultra cool upholstery and enough room for 5 to stretch their arms all at once - big cars don't come much cooler on the inside than the potent '65 2+2.
 Having a mighty 421 V8 under the bonnet doesn't hurt either.